DylanPDao/c0323-code-solutions/react-intro/react-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is React?
+  a front end framework built on js
 - What is a React component?
+  component is a piece of the UI (user interface) that has its own logic and appearance.

-- How do you mount a React app (root component) to the DOM?
+- How do you mount a React app (root component) to the DOM? export default func app() {
+  return (
+  dom
+  );
+  }

-- What are some other popular frontend frameworks?
+- What are some other popular frontend frameworks? angular, vue, bootstrap, svelte

 ## Notes